-Hojicha is made from bancha tea, or later harvest tea.
-The leaves are typically on the plant longer, making them bigger and imparting a more dry grass flavor.
-Bancha is processed just like Sencha, so it is steamed to stop oxidation.
-Hoijcha comes from adding an additional step to the bancha process of roasting the leaves at around 200°F for just a few minutes.
+Hojicha is made from sencha or bancha tea.
+Bancha leaves are typically on the plant longer than sencha, making them bigger and imparting a more dry grass flavor.
+Both teas are processed identically with steam to stop oxidation.
+Hoijcha comes from adding an additional step to the process with roasting the leaves at around 200°F for just a few minutes.
 This roasting process imparts a roasted chestnut or hazelnut aroma and flavor.
 If it is roasted for too long, just like nuts, the leaves will quickly burn.

-Hojicha can have tea stems in it, but this often dictated on whether the stems are kept in or removed as part of making bancha.
+Hojicha can have tea stems in it, but this often dictated on whether the stems are kept in or removed as part of making bancha or sencha.
 Having stems in your hojicha is not a bad thing, it can actually intensify the nutty flavor from roasting.

 How to Brew Hojicha